 Becoming An IACUC Member

-At CMU, The President has delegated IACUC appointment authority to the Vice President for Research (The IO).
+The President of CMU has delegated IACUC appointment authority to the Vice President for Research (the Institutional Official).
 Nominations are sought from individual departments and colleges at CMU, however anyone can nominate a faculty, staff or community member to serve on the IACUC.
 Members are selected according to CMU Policy and selections are based on several factors such as need for specific expertise and/or regulatory requirements. .

-If you have questions, please contact the IACUC Coordinator at 989-774-7313 or via email at IACUC_ADMIN@cmich.edu or the Office of Research Compliance.
+If you have questions, please contact the IACUC Coordinator at 989-774-7313 or via email at the Office of Research Compliance.

 Report a Research Concern